 Lego rents this property under a 10-year lease, but they have the option to continue extending it.

 One of the interesting things about Lego manufacturing comes from how it uses a modular setup.
-This modular system lets Lego expand or contract its operations as demands for their products rise or fall.
+This modular system lets Lego expand or contract its operations as demands for its products rise or fall.

 Lego Manufacturing in China